Complementary (also called ‘traditional’ or ‘alternative’) medicines are:

 Complementary medicines are not considered to be standard medicines and are often used in addition to conventional, prescribed medication.

 You will, at various times, have other health conditions that may require medication.

-Most Australians take complementary medicines at least once a day and, as a nation, we spend more money on them than on conventional medicines.
+Most people in Australia take complementary medicines at least once a day.
+As a nation, we spend more money on them than on conventional medicines.
 Before you do take them, you need to know: